optimise-group/click-for-yealink/readme.md

 ![Yealink Configuration](media/yealink-config.png)

-When you trigger a call for the first time a pop-up appears on the Yealink device, you'll need to press "OK" to allow remote control.
+When you trigger a call for the first time a pop-up may appear on the Yealink device, you'll need to press "OK" to allow remote control.

 ![Yealink Pop-Up](media/yealink-pop-up.png)